Gang of Six: National debt, 2011

 In July 2011, the Gang of Six proposed a solution to the US debt ceiling crisis.
 The compromise would reduce future increases in the deficit by USD $3.7 trillion over ten years and was praised by President Barack Obama.
 The deficit figure quoted represents an estimated reduction in the continued growth of the debt.
 It also has been met with criticism from congressional Republicans and conservative groups for being, according to The Heritage Foundation, "heavy on tax hikes and promises of spending cuts, but devoid of details on how to make the sweeping transformative changes needed to solve our debt and spending crises."

 Immigration debate, 2018

 A bipartisan group of six senators proposed changes to border security and immigration laws.
 This group comprised a rump of the similarly named Gang of Eight.
-Chuck Schumer (New York) became the Senate Minority Leader in January 2017 (later becoming the Senate Majority Leader in January 2021 after Democrats took the Senate majority) and John McCain (Arizona) was sidelined due to health issues that had been impacting him since July 2017 before eventually passing away from those health issues in August 2018.
+Chuck Schumer (New York) became the Senate Minority Leader in January 2017 (later becoming the Senate Majority Leader in January 2021 after Democrats took the Senate majority) and John McCain (Arizona) was sidelined due to health issues that had been impacting him since July 2017 before eventually dying from those health issues in August 2018.